3D Print Hardware

 My application or another Basic Air Data related content is not working properly, what I can do?

 We test everything.
 Still, the world is complex.
 Maybe there is a bug or there is a problem with your specific hardware.
 Contact Basic Air Data team and carefully report your issue.
 You can use the general contact channels.
 You will do a favour to all the Basic Air Data users!
-You can enter in touch with a Basic Air Data members and users using the mailing list.

 What are the materials used for the Air Data Boom?